rootCircle/cpast_mono/clex.specs.md

 # Clex Language

 Clex is a generator language, that can generate a set of random numbers/string based on a given grammar rules.

-It doesn't supports arithmetic, logical or any other relationship except in case of back-references.
+It doesn't support arithmetic, logical or any other relationship except back-references.
 The AST is same for a language in all the case, while the generated string from the language will vary.

 For example: S[4,'U'] can generate "GAHS" or "JHAS" etc.